 Introduce vocabulary related to the Writing Lesson to bridge the personal connection to the content they will be reading about.
 Use one of ThinkCERCA’s Vocabulary Routines as a way to support all learners, especially those who may be at various levels of acquiring English.

 Have students read the text independently in Step 2.
 Be sure to set aside enough time for personal reflection and comprehension.

 For Session 3, arrange students in small groups homogeneously by readiness level to facilitate easier collaboration throughout the lesson.

 Next, ask students to discuss the text in their small groups.
 This is a great time to circulate the room, visit each group, and check for understanding.

-Ask students to work together to determine the correct answers to the five multiple choice items in Step 2 of the Applied Reading & Writing lesson.
+Ask students to work together to determine the correct answers to the five multiple choice items in Step 2 of the Writing Lesson.
 Have students submit their answers to gauge their overall comprehension.

 In pairs or small groups, have students engage with the text in Step 3.
 Suggest that students split up the text for highlighting and annotating so they can work independently before sharing their learnings.
 Set explicit expectations for how much highlighting they should do and rotate the classroom to provide additional support to students.

-With students still arranged in small groups by readiness level, have them work together to summarize the text in Step 4 of the Applied Reading & Writing lesson.
+With students still arranged in small groups by readiness level, have them work together to summarize the text in Step 4 of the Writing Lesson.

 Ask students to take a position on the writing prompt by outlining their essay in Step 5 using our Argument Builder tool.
 Visit each student and provide any scaffolding necessary to help them structure their argument.
 Encourage students to use our built-in sentence stems if they need help getting started.